23.09.2021 | Market insights: a fuel that fills the gap between fossil and renewables energies

 The shift away from coal and towards climate neutrality is in full swing.
 In this context, natural gas in general and LNG (Liquefied Natural Gas) in particular, are becoming increasingly important on a global scale.
 Axpo expert Andy Sommer, Team Leader Fundamental Analysis & Modelling, gives some insights in this special report on what role natural gas will play in the coming years.

 The world is slowly starting to move towards the goals defined under the Paris Agreement.
 Back in 2015, 196 countries signed the Agreement to keep the increase in global average temperatures to well below 2°C above pre-industrial levels.
-A few countries, such as Switzerland, South Korea and Japan, are aiming for climate neutrality by 2050.
+A few countries, such as Switzerland, South Korea, Japan and the EU are aiming for climate neutrality by 2050.
 China has announced a goal to be carbon neutral by 2060.
-European Union member states are currently negotiating an exact timeline.
 Many large international companies, such as Mercedes-Benz, Maersk, Danone and Starbucks are advancing towards climate neutrality as well.

 What does this mean for energy markets, and especially for natural gas?
 Is it realistic to assume that renewables will cover all energy needs in the future?
 And if so, will gas-fired power plants and pipelines end up as stranded assets?